SoulKa/template-replace-stream/README.md

 ## Benchmarks

 The benchmarks were run on my MacBook Pro with an Apple M1 Pro Chip.
 The data source were virtual files generated from- and to memory to omit any bottleneck due to the file system.
-The "native" data refers to reading a files from disk without doing anything else with it (native `fs.Readable` streams).
+The "native" data refers to reading a virtual file without doing anything else with it (native `fs.Readable` streams).
 So they are the absolute highest possible.

 ## Replacing a single Template Variable in a large File